 Values must be double types.
 The FromOADate method requires that it receive a double value.
 For the custom code above, we convert the string to a double.
 You may not need to do this.

 Summary.
 We used the FromOADate method on the DateTime type in the C# language.
 We saw the input and output.
-This is a tricky topic and this article serves as an adjunct to my other Excel Interop article.
+These methods are often required for legacy XLS files.